 The media center is an essential part of the school's instructional program.
 It helps students learn to become proficient readers and independent users of information.
-The media center will be open for students every school day from 8:45 AM until 3:45 PM.
-Students are encouraged to use the media center as much as possible.
-Teachers, in collaboration with the Media Specialist, may assign students independent projects for research in the media center, may bring their entire class or send small groups for instruction or research.
+The media center will be open for students every school day from 8:45 a.m. until 3:45 p.m. and will have a Media Extension.
+Teachers, in collaboration with the Media Specialist, will bring classes in for circulation, and may assign students independent projects for research in the media center, may bring their entire class or send small groups for instruction or research.